Interior Design (INTD)

 Introduction to designing interior spaces.
 Emphasis on the manipulation and understanding of two- and three-dimensional elements of interior spatial design.
 Fundamentals of visual communication strategies.
 Studio activity six hours.

 INTD 27.
-Introduction to Interior Architecture Studio.
+Architectural Design Fundamentals.
 3 Units

-Prerequisite(s): INTD 25, INTD 30 Fee course.
+Prerequisite(s): INTD 25 Fee course.

 Term Typically Offered: Fall, Spring